cristianvasquez/obsidian-lab/README.md

 ```

 To add new scripts, copy them in the './python/scripts' directory.
-The app will expose an URL that reflects the directory structure.

-For example, if you create `./python/scripts/greetings/hello.py`,
+For example, if you create `./python/scripts/hello.py`,
-The app exposes it in `http://127.0.0.1:5000/scripts/greetings/hello.py`
+The app exposes it in `http://127.0.0.1:5000/scripts/hello.py`

 ## Plugin